 Sociology 313: Introductory Social Research Methods

-Winter 2011
+Winter 2013

-Dr John Manzo
+Dr. John Manzo

-Office Hours, Winter 2011: 1:00-3:00 Wednesdays.
+Office Hours, Winter 2012: Wednesdays, 1:00-3:00.
 You NEVER need an appointment to see me during my scheduled office hours.

 Office location: SS 908

 Office phone: 403-220-6720

 e-mail: jmanzo@ucalgary.ca

-TAs: TBA
+TAs: Brian Hansen <bhansen@ucalgary.ca>, Jason Ponto <jmponto@ucalgary.ca>

 Course Description:

 This course encompasses an introduction to the methods of data collection and techniques of data analysis that are employed by sociologists and other social scientists.
 Students will be exposed to the broadest range of methodological topics, with modules addressing various quantitative and qualitative modalities, and every student will engage these methods in research projects of their own devising.
 While lecture and readings will constitute the primary sites of instruction, this is a course in which students' hands-on treatment of the material is absolutely essential.
 This will entail activities as structured as formal assignments and laboratory attendance to unstructured critical assessment of newspaper articles and other "research" in news media.
 The overarching agenda of this course is twofold: One goal is to apprise students of the practical data-gathering and data- analysing work that real sociology is, as a live and lively discipline.
 The second goal is to make students critical appraisers of social research, to appreciate what constitutes valid knowledge and how to criticize what passes for such.
-Required Text:

-Earl Babbie and Lucia Benaquisto, Fundamentals of Social Research, Second Canadian Edition (Nelson Publishing).
+Required Text: Earl Babbie and Lucia Benacquisto, Fundamentals of Social Research, Second Canadian Edition (Nelson Publishing).
 "TBA" readings will be distributed to students as e-mail attachments (PDFs or web links).
 There is only one purchase necessary for this course, which is the required text.
 Course Requirements:

 There are four grade modules in this course: Two in-class tests, one written project, and lab work.
-These modules will constitute 25%, 25%, 30% and 20% of your semester grade, with lab work comprising five parts: four short research proposals, each worth 5% of your semester grade.
+These modules will constitute 25%, 25%, 30% and 20% of your semester grade, with lab work comprising five parts: four short research proposals, and a mark for class participation, each worth 4% of your semester grade.
 Tests will contain multiple-choice and "fill in the blank" items.
-Test dates are Thursday, February 17, and Thursday, March 31.
+Test dates are Thursday, February 14, and Thursday, March 28.
 Project: